Tomorrowland Terrace Review

 It actually makes the experience sting a bit more, as the packaging is great, the food is cute and fun…but it tastes so, so bad.

 We tried both types of burgers, fries, and chicken nuggets.
 The burgers were small (this ended up being a good thing), but they were no cheaper than other, much larger counter service entrees elsewhere.
 Sarah and I both like burger with egg on it, so she ordered that.
 “Repulsive” would be a charitable way to describe her burger.

 While my burger was just bad, hers was nauseatingly bad.
 I can’t really even describe the flavor, but the burger tasted like rubbery, fake meat (ever tried a generic, pre-made microwaveable slider that you can purchase in bulk at Sam’s Club?), the egg tasted like gooey “stuff,” and there was an overabundance of some sort of dressing that I can’t even describe.
 This made the default burger at Walt Disney World seem like a gourmet masterpiece by comparison.

 Have you dined at Tomorrowland Terrace?
 What did you think of it?
 Did you find it to be this awful, or did you enjoy it?
-If you have any questions or thoughts to share, please post them in the comments.
-We love hearing from readers!
+Do you agree or disagree with our harsh words when it comes to these burgers?
+Any questions we can help you answer?
+Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!

 Good retro feel with a fantastic view of Cinderella castle.

 Went there at sunset on a warm late Summer evening, and the light was magical.